alexsasharegan/browser-http-client/README.md

 ## Purpose

-Modern XHR clients these days are trending towards isomorphic design.
-This makes for a comfortable API across client & server applications, but it also means shipping more code to our browser clients.

-This library aims to provide a basic XHR client for the browser only.
-It's designed to occupy a small footprint in your browser bundle, while still providing a convenient abstraction for handling ajax requests.
+Modern web applications require extensive use of ajax calls, but for basic CRUD operations, the calls are fairly simple.
+Feature rich clients like `$.ajax`, [axios](https://github.com/axios/axios) and [superagent](https://github.com/visionmedia/superagent) offer very nice APIs, but many of their features go unused.
+It's also very common for ajax clients to support both browser and server in the same package.
+All this means shipping unnecessary code to our end users.

+This library is modeled after familiar client APIs, but in a no-frills manner.
+It's a basic XHR client for the browser only, while still providing a convenient abstraction for the 80% use-case of ajax requests.
+It's written in TypeScript to help provide a stable package as well as a better development experience when consuming its APIs.
+Many of the hacks to support older browsers have been dropped in favor of an >=ES5 compatible codebase—a compatibility check is performed when the lib is loaded, and an Error will be logged if required browser APIs are not present.

+Much of the code is adapted from the [axios client](https://github.com/axios/axios).
+While it isn't a drop-in replacement for axios, the APIs and data structures are very similar.
+Should you build on top of this package and decide to upgrade to axios in the future, their similarities will make that refactor relatively easy.
+All of the HTTP status codes were adapted from the Golang standard library.